211115-UTA-NET/TeamGreen-P2/README.md

 Angular 2+

 # Features
+An interactive list of property choices.
+Calender inputs to select check-in and check-out dates.
+Comments and ratings sections to allow cat owners to review cat-sitter properties.
+Photo upload input for cat-sitters to showcase an image of their property.
+A navigation bar to direct users to log in or create a new account.

 # Set Up
-If you use the already deployed on Azure API, then you just need to download the UI.
-Enter the folder and run "ng serve --open" in the terminal.
+If you use the already deployed on Azure API, download the UI, enter the folder in your CLI terminal, and use the "ng serve --open" command.
-If you want to run the API locally then download the API and enter the API folder and run "dotnet run."
-Then follow the UI intrustions from above.
+If you want to run the API locally, download the API, enter the API folder in the terminal, and use the "dotnet run" command.
+Then follow the above UI intrustions.

 # Contributors
 Samantha Roderick, Osaretin , Megan Postlewait